JEX01/JEX01/README.md

 🤝 Collaborating with like-minded developers

-👥 Involed in:-
+📈 Involed in:-

-▪️ Hackathons
+⚪Hackathons

-▪️Capture The Flag (CTF) competitions
+⚪Capture The Flag (CTF) competitions

-▪️Collaboration with other developers
+⚪Collaboration with other developers

-▪️Open-source contributions
+⚪Open-source contributions

-▪️Workshops, webinars, and seminars
+⚪Workshops, webinars, and seminars

-▪️Student tech clubs and societies
+⚪Student tech clubs and societies

-▪️Mentoring or peer guidance
+⚪Mentoring or peer guidance

-▪️Research projects or mini-projects
+⚪Research projects or mini-projects

-▪️internship projects
+⚪internship projects

-▪️College projects like Face Recognition Attendance System
+⚪College projects like Face Recognition Attendance System

-▪️College community platforms or Dev Heat Hackathon projects
+⚪College community platforms or Dev Heat Hackathon projects

-▪️Portfolio or product development initiatives
+⚪Portfolio or product development initiatives

-▪️Building practical applications using Python, Java, or Web Dev
+⚪Building practical applications using Python, Java, or Web Dev

 🎯 Goals